Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 1. Investment Portfolio Management

-An investment firm managing a portfolio of stocks, bonds, and other securities to achieve financial goals, such as maximizing returns or minimizing risks.
+An investment firm manages a portfolio of stocks, bonds, and other securities to achieve financial goals, such as maximizing returns or minimizing risks.

 2. IT Project Portfolio Management: